TheMrityunjayPathak/TheMrityunjayPathak/README.md

 - This project aims to provide accurate and transparent pricing for used cars by analyzing real-world data.

 ➔ Solution
-- To address this problem, I built and deployed an end-to-end machine learning pipeline.
+- Built and deployed an end-to-end machine learning pipeline to predict used car prices from real-world data.
-- Data Collection
-  - Scraped 2,800+ used car records from Cars24 using Selenium and BeautifulSoup.
+- Collected and cleaned 2,800+ used car records from Cars24 using Selenium and BeautifulSoup.
-- Data Optimization
-  - Optimized memory consumption of the dataset by downcasting data types.
+- Optimized memory consumption of the dataset by downcasting data types and converting to Parquet format.
-  - Stored the dataset in Parquet format instead of CSV, which compresses data without losing information.
-  - It also provides much faster read/write speeds as compared to CSV.
-- Preprocessing & Modeling
-  - Implemented Scikit-learn Pipelines & ColumnTransformer to prevent data leakage.
+- Trained models with Scikit-learn Pipelines & ColumnTransformer to avoid leakage.
-- API Deployment
-  - Deployed the machine learning model as an API using FastAPI on Render, with :
+- Deployed the machine learning model as an API using FastAPI on Render (/predict and /health endpoint).
-    - /predict endpoint for real-time predictions.
-    - /health endpoint for monitoring API status.
-- Frontend Integration
-  - Hosted a HTML/CSS/JS application on GitHub Pages to interact with the API and display predictions.
+- Built a HTML/CSS/JS frontend hosted on GitHub Pages to interact with the API and display predictions in real-time.
-- Containerization
-  - Created a multi-stage Dockerfile with .dockerignore for building an optimized and lightweight Docker image.
-  - Pushed the Docker image to Docker Hub for reproducibility and easy deployment.
+- Containerized the entire application using Docker and pushed to Docker Hub for reproducibility.

 ➔ Results
 - Reduced dataset memory usage by 90% using optimized storage techniques.